 Annual Growth Plan

-- A Financial Plan – which is a budget projected out by month for the next 12 months.
+- A Financial Plan – a budget projected monthly for the next 12 months.
 You will want to project your income and your expenses for each month.
-As you proceed through your year you will evaluate each month’s actuals to its budget/projected.
+As you proceed through your year, you will evaluate each month’s actuals to its budget/projected.
 By doing this you can make adjustments as necessary as you go through the year.

 - A Marketing Plan – which is what drives your Financial Plan.
-There are at least 5 components to a good marketing plan: Description of your Ideal Customer, Your U.S.P.
+There are at least five components to a good marketing plan: A description of your Ideal Customer, Your U.S.P.
 (Unique Selling Proposition), Your Marketing Mediums, Your Marketing Budget, and Your Marketing Calendar.

-- An Operations Plan – which takes into account the 7 basic processes in every business.
-Goals are then set to improve each of the 7 processes.
+- An Operations Plan – which considers the seven basic processes in every business.
+Goals are then set to improve each of the seven processes.

-This Annual Growth Plan is no more than 3 pages (one page for each section) and can be completed through our guided process in just a few hours.
-This should be completed every year, and then performance should be tracked against the plan.
+This Annual Growth Plan is no more than three pages (one page for each section) and can be completed through our guided process in just a few hours.
+This should be completed every year, and performance should be tracked against the plan.

-Scenario Planning is a technique that is used when a company is in a rapidly changing or an unpredictable industry or environment.
+Scenario Planning is used when a company is in a rapidly changing or unpredictable industry or environment.
 I guide business owners through a process centered around the “critical drivers” (those 2 or 3 things that will determine the future) and probabilities.
-Using this technique, business leaders are able to create the 3-5 most likely scenarios of the future and then map out a tentative plan of action for each scenario.
-This is not exhaustive but it gives the business owner an immediate starting point and plan of action if/when the scenario takes place.
-I have found this approach very helpful in the past couple of years working with people in the health insurance and health care fields.
+Using this technique, business leaders can create the 3-5 most likely future scenarios and then map out a tentative plan of action for each scenario.
+This is not exhaustive but gives the business owners an immediate starting point and action plan if/when the scenario occurs.
+I have found this approach very helpful in the past couple of years working with people in the health insurance and healthcare fields.

 Much more can be said about each of these.
-However, this should give you a basic overview of how you can begin thinking about business planning.
-Are you looking for some guidance in what kind of planning you should be involved in?
+However, this should give you a basic overview of how to begin thinking about business planning.
+Are you looking for guidance on what kind of planning you should be involved in?
 Contact us today to see how we can help!